Alan Peter Cayetano: Election

-On the first day of the 18th Congress of the Philippines, Cayetano was elected House Speaker after gaining 266 votes against Manila's 6th District Representative Benny Abante, who garnered 28 votes.
+On the first day of the 18th Congress of the Philippines, Cayetano was elected House Speaker after gaining 266 votes against Manila Representative Benny Abante, who garnered 28 votes.
 Cayetano became the 22nd Speaker of the House of Representatives of the Republic of the Philippines on July 22, 2019.
 He was nominated by Representatives Lord Allan Velasco, Martin Romualdez and presidential son Rep. Paolo Duterte.
 These three representatives also announced their intention to run for speaker, but President Rodrigo Duterte gave his endorsement to Cayetano.

-Cayetano agreed to share his term with Marinduque Representative Lord Allan Velasco, while the 1st District Representative of Leyte, Martin Romualdez, who was among the contenders for the office, agreed to become Majority Floor Leader.
+Cayetano agreed to share his term with Marinduque Representative Lord Allan Velasco, while the Leyte Representative Martin Romualdez, who was among the contenders for the office, agreed to become majority floor leader.
 The term-sharing agreement was reportedly influenced by President Duterte.

-House Speaker Cayetano, in his first speech as speaker, expressed his gratitude to the President and to the members of the House of Representatives for the trust and confidence they bestowed upon him.
-Cayetano entered the session hall of the House of Representative with a standing ovation and a loud round of applause.
-After that, a pray-over was led by Rep. Eddie Villanueva.
-Right after his speech, the Speaker said, "Seek ye first the Kingdom of God, and all will be added unto you."

 Under the term-sharing agreement, Cayetano served for 15 months and was followed by Velasco in the remaining months of the 18th Congress of the Philippines.

-On September 2, the House designated him as the legislative caretaker of Camarines Sur's 1st district after the elected representative, Marissa Andaya, died of cancer on July 5.
+On September 2, the House designated him as the legislative caretaker of Camarines Sur's 1st district after Representative Marissa Andaya died of cancer on July 5.
 On October 16, four days after he resigned as Speaker, the caretaker position was taken over by Michael John Duavit (Rizal–1st).